deep-security/chef-agent/README.md

 1. Add each cookbook you want to use as a [```git submodule```](http://git-scm.com/docs/git-submodule)
 1. Create a symbolic link to the recipe at the top level of the new repo (```ln -s clone/recipe recipe```)

-This will keep each of the customer cookbook
+This will keep each of the customer cookbook in it's own git repo but allow you to point OpsWorks to one place.